 Whenever we feel the first hint of fall in the air, I return to this recipe for Autumn Sweet Potato Soup.
 It’s healthy, vegan, and gluten free with an unexpected flavorful twist– a creamy touch of peanut butter.
 It can be made as a smooth silky puree, or with vegetable chunks for more texture.
 Prepared either way, it’s one of my favorite soups.

 Seasonal fall produce really inspires me in the kitchen.
-With Rosh Hashanah and Sukkot just around the corner, my focus has shifted to autumn foods that warm and nourish from the inside, like this Autumn Sweet Potato Soup.
+With Rosh Hashanah and Sukkot just around the corner, my focus has shifted to foods that warm and nourish.
+This Autumn Sweet Potato Soup is perfect for this time of year.

-This soup is packed with seasonal fall goodness… yams, squash, fresh thyme, and a touch of cayenne for spice.
+I’ve packed this soup with seasonal fall goodness, including yams, squash, fresh thyme, and a touch of cayenne for spice.
 The broth has roots in African food tradition.
-Peanut butter is stirred in at the end of cooking, thickening the soup and giving it a delicious flavor.
+Peanut butter thickens the soup and gives it a delicious flavor.

 The peanut butter is delicious, as well as healthful– it adds a boost of protein and helps to make the soup more filling.
 I learned this culinary trick from a local Ethiopian restaurant.
 While it might sound a bit strange, the peanut butter enhances the spices, giving this soup layers of creamy, delicious flavor.